Only-Smiles/DevOps-2025/notes/log-book.md

 We decided to refactor the code together by bringing the code up to the screen and then all of us sitting and refactoring the code together.

+### Branch naming convention

+We discussed that we should keep some sort of branch naming convention.
+We used [this article](https://medium.com/@abhay.pixolo/naming-conventions-for-git-branches-a-cheatsheet-8549feca2534) for naming conventions.
+We didn't end up choosing any specific syntax, but we agree that we should have some kind of structure to link our branches to github issues.

 # Week 1 - 31.01.2025